 Location: Prickly Bay, Grenada

 As the sun started to rise, this was an exciting day for all of us.
 We spotted land after three days of being at sea.
 Watch team #2 (WT2) had just woken up WT1 around 9:40 a.m.
 As WT1 emerged onto the deck, we heard the excitement from WT2 that our destination was in sight.
 We had made it to Grenada!!
 Almost… It was still a good four hours until we actually got into the harbor.
 The last few shifts went by pretty quick!
 Our energy was rising because our passage was soon coming to an end.
 Meals are always an adventure on deck–trying not to let our food fly everywhere.
 The cauliflower casserole was delicious!!!
-(10/10) Course at the helm (directed by Captain Wiggy) kept changing the closer we got, so we could turn into Prickly Bay.
+(10/10) The course at the helm (directed by Captain Wiggy) kept changing the closer we got, so we could turn into Prickly Bay.
 Eventually, we anchored around 1 p.m.
 We were all very happy :)))

 We had our first Boat Appreciation today.
 This is where we give thanks to our good Ocean Star for sailing us safely to our destination.
 We all follow a list of To-Do’s for on-deck and below-deck as a team.
-We worked for a couple hours to get all these chores done.
+We worked for a couple of hours to get all these chores done.
 Next up, we needed to take care of our own selves… we all were a little too stinky and messy for anybody’s liking, so showers soon followed.
 I’m not sure if anyone else has previously explained the shower situation, but I love it.
-We get to jump off the side of the boat, lather up, jump off again, and then wash off with the fresh water hose.
+We get to jump off the side of the boat, lather up, jump off again, and then wash off with the freshwater hose.
 It’s very refreshing!!
 Let’s just say that some of us repeated some of those steps several times today.

-We all just took time to relax a bit before dinner.
-We all were squeaky clean and sun-kissed as we gathered around for a very very tasty dinner.
+We all just took the time to relax a bit before dinner.
+We all were squeaky clean and sun-kissed as we gathered around for a very, very tasty dinner.
 After we squeezed and I asked everyone to just comment on any challenges/lessons/comments about our past three days underway.
 It was fun to hear everyone’s perspective on it.
-Speaking for the student’s, I think we were all pushed out of our comfort zone.
+Speaking for the students, I think we were all pushed out of our comfort zone.
 But we took the guidance from the staff, support from one another, and positive attitudes towards any situation and had a great time.
 I want to do it again!
-But now it’s time to explore the land of Grenada for a couple days.
-It’s only been under two weeks and the memories are endless.
+But now it’s time to explore the land of Grenada for a couple of days.
+It’s only been under two weeks, and the memories are endless.
 I cannot wait for the challenges and adventures ahead 🙂

 Related VoyageView All Voyages